RakhithJK/dbeaver-dbeaver-wiki/Query-Execution-Plan.md

 ## Execution Plan

 This feature is supported for the following data sources:

+**The Execution plan for databases marked with a star is supported only in Lite, Enterprise and Ultimate editions**

 * ClickHouse <img src="images/commercial.png" vspace="4" align="top"/>
 * DB2 LUW